Image Slider

 Two people enjoying a traditional Japanese breakfast, using chopsticks to eat from bowls of rice.

-Often made of “shokupan” or Japanese white bread, toast has been a morning staple since the end of the war.
-It is often very thick cut and fluffy, and is usually paired with butter, jam or azuki (Japanese red bean)
+Often made with shokupan or Japanese white bread, toast has been a morning staple since the end of World War II.
+It is a common Japanese breakfast staple in kissaten or at home.
+Japanese toast is typically thick cut and fluffy, and is usually paired with butter, jam or azuki (Japanese red bean).

 A bowl of cereal on a dark, wooden stool.

-From standard corn flakes and brown rice flakes or modern granola to a very traditional puffed brown rice, cereals are eaten frequently for breakfast in Japan.
-While usually paired with regular cow’s milk, you can find soy milk in nearly every grocery store, or if you stop by a specialty store, you can also find anything from oat milk to almond milk as well.
+From standard corn and brown rice flakes or modern granola and traditional puffed brown rice, cereals are frequently eaten for breakfast in Japan.
+While they are usually paired with regular cow’s milk or yoghurt, soy milk is available in nearly every grocery store.
+More and more stores are beginning to carry oat and almond milks as well.

 The unique Japanese pancakes, especially big and fluffy.